 I’ve been to six countries so far in 2018, but I wish I’d traveled to more.
 I wish I could travel constantly and still feel grounded instead of disconnected and scattered and like a perpetual outsider who will never belong anywhere, not even in my own heart.
 I’ve gotten tattooed seven times this year, but I wish I could get tattooed more.
 I wish I could get tattooed every day for the rest of my life instead of whenever my heart feels broken and I don’t know how to get past the pain.

 I wish my ankles were skinnier and my boobs were bigger but not less perky and my stomach could be flat while still eating simple carbs.
-I wish I had a trendy but effortless haircut and knew how to wear eyeliner and had a daily skincare routine.
+I wish I had a trendy but effortless haircut and knew how to wear eyeliner and had a daily skincare regimen.
+I wish I knew how bangs worked.
 I wish that getting my period every 28 days after 15 years wasn’t still such a blindsided betrayal.
 I wish I wore Lululemon yoga pants instead of ones from Target.
 I wish the tall dark handsome guy I saw last week didn’t mistake me for a Target employee because I was wearing a red shirt and loitering in the electronics department.

 I wish I could be at ease all the time, 24/7, NO MATTER WHAT.
 I wish I never had to feel any feelings at all, unless they were good feelings that I was specifically choosing in that very moment to feel and also controlling how long I got to feel them.
 I wish it was always quiet and the only noise that existed was my own noise and any other noises I’d specifically choose in that very moment to hear, like the sound of windchimes and the sound of thunderstorms and the way you whispered my name into my ear when you were still you.
 I wish everything wasn’t so fleeting and happening without my permission.
 I wish I was in charge of reality because then I wouldn’t have to deal with uncertainty, and then you would still be you.